ebkenji/ebcscript/Readme.md

 # Ebcscript
-A simple C library for interpreting and executing C sources.
+A simple C library for interpreting C sources.

 ## Description
 Ebcscript is a library which adds a function of C interpreter for your C program.